 We are against PBS and ABA being considered the only options, the ‘default approach’.
 We are against the inadequate research base that props up the reputation and position of PBS, in the face of significant concerns from both professionals and the Neurodivergent community.

-We are not against parents, carers or practitioners who have used PBS, believing in good faith that it is the best (or only) option.
+We are not against parents, carers or practitioners who have used PBS or ABA, believing in good faith that they are the best (or only) option.

 What are we for?

-We are for Neurodivergent-affirming therapeutic approaches.
-We are for considering the needs to the individual, not the societal constructs which they are expected to conform to.
+We are for Neurodivergent-affirming therapeutic alternatives that prioritise the needs to the individual, not the societal constructs they are expected to conform to.
 We are for compassion, empathy and understanding.
 We are for listening to the many voices within the Neurodivergent community who have been raising concerns about PBS for decades.

 Why we’re against PBS & ABA